 Alcohol Is a Depressant

 The problem with thinking alcohol can help individuals deal with depression is alcohol is a depressant.
 This means it slows down or inhibits the functions of the central nervous system.
 With a drink or two on occasion, this can manifest in a way that makes the user feel good and relaxed.
-But when binge drinking or drinking on a regular basis, this will have a negative impact on the brain, and thus mood disorders and more severe conditions as alcoholic dementia.
+But when binge drinking or drinking regularly, this will have a negative impact on the brain, and thus mood disorders and more severe conditions as alcoholic dementia.

 Heavy use of alcohol, even on a single occasion, can disturb the balance of neurotransmitters in the brain.
 Long-term alcohol abuse can alter this balance permanently and even reduce the size of brain cells.
 In addition to altering the mood of the user, this can cause memory loss, confusion, seizures, and more.
-Alcohol and bipolar disorder together both can contribute to unstable mood.
+Alcohol and bipolar disorder together both can contribute to an unstable mood.
 But can alcohol cause depression?

 Does Alcoholism Cause Depression?

-Both heavy and long-term alcohol use alter the brain and the effect on neurotransmitters means depression is a result of alcohol use.
+Both heavy and long-term alcohol use alter the brain, and the effect on neurotransmitters means depression is a result of alcohol use.
 Excessive drinking is generally defined as drinking 15+ a week or often having 5+ drinks at a time for men and having 8+ drinks a week or often having 4+ drinks at a time for women.
-As a result, anyone who is by definition an alcoholic is consuming alcohol to degree that will impact the brain as one of the side effects of alcohol.
+As a result, anyone who is by definition an alcoholic is consuming alcohol to the degree that will impact the brain as one of the side effects of alcohol.

 Among the ways, alcoholism can impact the brain are causing depressed moods, anxiety, and sleep disorders.
 As it ends up, these are also all symptoms of depressive mood disorders.
 Given this, it is clear that alcohol-induced depression is real, meaning we can conclude that alcoholism causes depression.